DC Failure to Yield Car Accident Lawyer

 Washington, D.C.
 Lawyer for Car Accident Victims

-Insurance companies are notorious for offering minimal settlements to accident victims in order to keep higher profits.
+Insurance companies are notorious for offering minimal settlements to accident victims to maintain higher profits.
 Often, this leads to the victim receiving less compensation than they may be entitled to recover.
 Knowledgeable personal injury attorney Roger Gelb has spent years successfully building cases on behalf of people hurt or killed by careless or negligent drivers.
 Throughout the areas of Washington, D.C., people injured in vehicle collisions, slip and falls, and other accidents have received efficient and effective legal representation from Roger Gelb.
 While working on your behalf, our office will keep you apprised of your claim, providing direct communication with Attorney Gelb throughout the process.
 Contact us today to learn more about your case.
-We can be reached by phone at (202) 331-7227 or online.
+You may reach us by phone at (202) 331-7227 or online.